 Me

-Yuri Jai studied at the Savannah College of Art and Design in Digital Art & Visual Effects.
+Yuri Jai studied at the Savannah College of Art and Design majoring in digital arts and media.
 After graduation, decided to teach himself graphic design and pursue a career in communication design.
 He has worked with many clients within the fast food, hospitality and automotive industry.
-Providing a wide range of communicative designs from books, magazines, posters to television animated commercials and interface designs.
+Providing a wide range of communicative designs from books, magazines, posters to television animated commercials and interface design.
 Such works have garnered international distinctions from the Red Dot Awards, Muse Creative Awards and Hermes Creative Awards.

 Motto